zzxwill/odps/intl.en-US/User Guide/SQL/Select Operation/SELECT Sequence.md

 # SELECT Sequence {#concept_jsv_mkb_wdb .concept}

-The actual logic execution sequence of SELECT statements written in compliance with the preceding SELECT syntax is different from the standard writing sequence.
-See the following:
+The actual logic execution sequence of SELECT statements written in compliance with the preceding SELECT syntax are different from the standard writing sequence.
+See the following example:

 ```
 SELECT key, max(value) FROM src t WHERE value > 0 GROUP BY key HAVING sum(value) > 100 ORDER BY key LIMIT 100;